Employer Recruiting Guidelines and Information (Updated August 2020)

-Early Interview Week (EIW) takes place annually in late July and is MLaw's largest recruiting event by volume.
+Early Interview Week (EIW) is MLaw's largest recruiting event by volume and in past years, took place in late July.
 The majority of employers that partake in EIW operate within the private sector.
 During EIW 2019, 74% of the 2L class, 3% of the 3L class, and a number of dual degree and SJD students participated in the interview process.

 Approximately 14% of the 2L class and 11% of the 3L class engaged in 200+ interviews during the

 Fall 2019 OCI program.

 Fall 2020 OCI registration will open on Monday, July 13.
 Fall OCI will be held on August 25, 26, 27, September 2, 3, 9, 10, 16, 17, 23, 24, 30 and October 1.
 Registration will take place via Symplicity.
 If you have any questions regarding registration, or the dates listed do not work with your schedule, please email email@example.com.

 Winter 2020 OCI will be held January 28, 29, 30 and February 4, 11, 12, 13, 18, 19, & 20, 2020.
 Registration is open on Symplicity.
 During Winter 2019 OCI, 19% of the 1L class, 3% of the 2L class, and 2% of the 3L class engaged in 200+ interviews.
 Please email